darkestb4light/proxycheck/README.md

 - Windows (requires cygwin1.dll for native use) or Cygwin terminal **

 ** There is some funtionality that does not (yet) work on Windows.
 Current known issues:
 - Option: "-I" and "-O" -- The reason is how Windows implements sockets.
-Itt does not respect how I am manipulating the socket timeout thresholds...
+It does not respect how I am manipulating the socket timeout thresholds...
 I will work to see if I can get around this.